Submit to Present at NHIA 2027

 NHIA is accepting submissions for three session types:

-1. 60-minute session – Topical breakout session that includes time for attendee questions.
+- 60-minute session – Topical breakout session that includes at least 15-20 minutes of interactive learning.

 Submission Information & Resources